buzanits/booosta-openstreetmap_org/README.md

 This will display 3 markers with these coordinates.

-You can display the HTML as usual in your templates:
+You can display the HTML as usual in your Booosta templates:

 ```
 # myscript.php